-In September 2017, Moseley began an Intensive Supports Partnership with the consulting team members, which included the following components:
+In September 2017, Moseley began to implement the school advancement model, which includes the following components:

-- Assessment of school systems through scientific protocols.
-Experts perform needs assessments and walkthroughs using evidence-based measurements to determine the root causes of the school's struggles then guide the school leadership team to use this information in setting goals. - Professional development and coaching for teachers and school leaders.
+- Assessment of school systems

+through scientific protocols.
+Experts

+perform needs assessments and

+walkthroughs using evidence-based

+measurements to determine the root

+causes of the school's struggles then

+guide the school leadership team to use

+this information in setting goals.

+- Professional development and coaching for teachers and school leaders.
 With support, the school establishes a new vision for instruction where all students can thrive.
-The consulting team provides professional development and coaching to build leadership capacity at all levels. - Student-led team learning implementation (also known as academic teaming).
-Teachers shift to student-led team learning, a daily instructional process where students collaborate, peer coach, and peer teach while engaged in rigorous, standardsbased tasks. - Constant tracking of student evidence.
-Schools see visible evidence of student learning outcomes if student-led team learning is implemented properly.
+The consulting team provides professional development and coaching to build leadership capacity at all levels.

+- Student-led academic teaming implementation.
+Teachers shift to a student-centered method called academic teaming, a daily instructional process where students collaborate, peer coach, and peer teach while engaged in rigorous, standards-based tasks.

+- Constant tracking of student evidence.
+Schools see visible evidence of student learning outcomes if the school advancement model is implemented properly.
 Teachers and leaders consistently track progress through digital tools, allowing for timely adjustments.

-Right away, the Moseley staff and Putnam County School District leaders could see the Intensive Supports Partnership was different from anything they had experienced before.
-Director of School Improvement Hinke says that student-led team learning methods and standards-based instruction with learning targets and success criteria were new for the school and district.
+Right away, the Moseley staff and Putnam County School District leaders could see the school advancement model was different from anything they had experienced before.
+Director of School Improvement Hinke says that student-led academic teaming methods and standards-based instruction with learning targets and success criteria were new for the school and district.
 He says:

-The first thing that stands out is student-led team learning and the consulting external coaches' thinking about changing the role of students in the classroom and teachers in the classroom.
-The second thing is standardsbased instruction and really honing in on the learning targets and success criteria.
+The first thing that stands out is student-led academic teaming and the consulting external coaches' thinking about changing the role of students in the classroom and teachers in the classroom.
+The second thing is standards-based instruction and really honing in on the learning targets and success criteria.
 The success criteria piece was new for our district.
 It helps teachers and students create daily, specific expectations for learning and that's been beneficial to not only Moseley's success, but also to our district's learning.

-Instructional Coach Wilds noticed that students were more engaged and took ownership of their learning when student-led team learning shifted the classroom dynamics to a more studentcentered environment.
+Instructional Coach Wilds noticed that students were more engaged and took ownership of their learning when student-led academic teaming shifted the classroom dynamics to a more student-centered environment.
 Wilds says:

-In the past, Moseley had been very teachercentered because teachers thought they had to control the kids to prevent negative behavior.
+In the past, Moseley had been very teacher-centered because teachers thought they had to control the kids to prevent negative behavior.
 When we walked classrooms we wanted to hear quiet because that meant students were learning.
 The partnership and the consulting external coaches completely shifted our mindset.
 Teachers started to see that when students had some control in a positive way over their own learning, they wanted to learn.
 Now we expect to hear kids talking and processing information, and we see quiet as compliance.
 We need to go beyond compliant learning if we're ever going to move kids academically and close the achievement gap.